Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Ronald Acuña Jr. At The Plate

-- Acuna has 131 hits and an OBP of .407 to go with a slugging percentage of .569.
-All three of those stats lead Atlanta hitters this season.
+- Acuna has an OPS of .981, fueled by an OBP of .412 to go with a slugging percentage of .569.
+All three of those stats rank first among Atlanta hitters this season.

-- Among the qualified hitters in MLB action, he ranks third in batting average, fourth in on-base percentage, and third in slugging.
+- Among qualifying batters, he ranks third in batting average, while his on-base percentage ranks fourth and he is fourth in slugging.

-- Acuna has reached base via a hit in 77 games this year (of 100 played), and had multiple hits in 41 of those games.
+- Acuna has picked up a hit in 78 of 101 games this season, with multiple hits 42 times.

-- Acuna has driven home a run in 37 games this season (37.0%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on eight occasions..
+- Acuna has driven in a run in 38 games this season (37.6%), including 13 games with more than one RBI (12.9%).
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.